Narcotic Pain Management

-Call your primary healthcare provider if you think your medicine is not helping or if you have side effects.
+- Call your PHP if you think your medicine is not helping, or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-Follow up with your primary healthcare provider or pain specialist as directed:
+Follow up with your PHP as directed:

-Other ways to manage pain:
+Try other ways to manage your pain:

-Contact your primary healthcare provider or pain specialist if:
+Contact your PHP or pain specialist if:

 - You have questions or concerns about your condition or care.